 Implied consent is inferred based on the action a contact has taken.
 For example, implied consent is satisfied when someone purchases a product/service or makes a donation.
 Implied consent can also be assumed when a contact makes a direct inquiry about a product or service.
 In both cases implied consent is only valid for two years after the last transaction or inquiry.

 May 23, 2017 Update: The language around implied consent is a little vague.
 With the July 1, 2017 deadline looming, we suggest now is the time to work toward gaining express consent.

 To gain Express consent, you must explicitly ask for the contact’s permission to communicate with them in the future.
 Once you have gained express consent, it is good forever, or until that contact opts out.

 What Satisfies Express Consent?

-In order for a contact to meet the express consent requirements there are a number of criteria that must be met.
-These changes largely impact the way you communicate on landing pages and email collection forms.
+For a contact to meet the express consent requirements, there are some criteria they must meet.
+These changes primarily impact the way you communicate on landing pages and email collection forms.

 Your signup forms must now have explicit and clear language that asks the contact for their permission to send them commercial electronic messages.

 Contacts must take an explicit action to opt-in to receive your commercial communications – For example, you cannot pre-check the opt-in box, the contact must actually perform the action of checking a box or clicking a link

 - Your signup forms must clearly state the person, business, and/or organization that is asking for consent

 - Your signup forms must contain a valid mailing address and either a telephone number, email address, or web address